Marius Engh

 The Sign of Four

-The title The Sign of Four refers to the herm's square shape and its function as a guidepost at a crossroads, pointing in four directions.
-Hermes was also born in the fourth month of the year and was celebrated on the fourth day of each month.
-In the trade and merchant marks of the Middle Ages and the Renaissance, the number four was often incorporated into signatures as a symbol of good fortune.
+The title The Sign of Four refers both to the herm’s square form and its role as a guide pointing in four directions.
+It also alludes to Hermes’ connection to the number four – he was born in the fourth month of the year, celebrated on the fourth day of each month, and the number appears frequently in medieval and Renaissance merchant and maker’s marks as a symbol of good fortune.

 Bio